Woodville railway station, Adelaide: History

-Grange Railway
+Branch to Grange and Henley Beach

 The railway line between Woodville and Grange opened in September 1882.
-It was a private railway, constructed by the Grange Railway and Investment Company.
-The early railway was not a financial success and was bought out by the South Australian Railways in 1893.
+It was a private railway built, mainly for passenger traffic, by the Grange Railway and Investment Company as part of a land development project.
+In 1894, with the railway continuing to be unprofitable, the South Australian Railways acquired it and extended it 2.2 km southwards to Henley Beach railway station in response to community pressure.

 Branch lines

 In World War II several munitions and armaments factories were opened, which resulted in construction of two new industrial branch lines in the Woodville area.
 The Finsbury line was opened in September 1940 and departed from the main line at Woodville.
 It headed in a northerly direction and serviced a wartime munitions works at Cheltenham Park and a Government Supply Depot at Finsbury.
 The line continued through Pennington to join the Dry Creek-Port Adelaide railway at Gillman Junction.
 The layout at Woodville station was altered in 1942 when a new platform face was constructed on the north-east side of today's Platform 3 to serve Finsbury trains.
 The original 1856 station building on the Port Adelaide-bound platform was demolished and a new signal cabin was provided adjacent to the Woodville Road level crossing.

-This industrial line had limited passenger services, designed mainly to cater for workers at factories in the vicinity.
+As an industrial spur, the Finsbury line had limited passenger services, mainly to cater for workers at factories in the vicinity.
 After the end of World War II there were no off-peak trains, or weekend services after Saturday lunchtime.
 The Finsbury line closed on 17 August 1979 and later dismantled and redeveloped.
 The Islamic Arabic Centre & Al-Khalil Mosque on Torrens Road, Woodville North stands where the extensive Woodville North station platform used to stand until the 1980s.

 Services by platform

-For many years the Grange line was operated by a shuttle service train at weekends and in the evenings.
+For many years, the Grange line was operated by a shuttle service train at weekends and in the evenings.
 This terminated at Platform 1 and made connections with Outer Harbor line trains to and from Adelaide.
 However, since about 1996, all Grange trains have operated through to Adelaide.